-- A. No more than 20% of the total portfolio may be invested in LAIF; - B. It is recognized that LAIF has authority to invest in some instruments that are not permitted for Cities under the California Government Code; and - C. A thorough investigation of the pool/fund is required prior to investing and on a continual basis.
+- A. The Agency may invest up to the maximum amount permitted by LAIF.
+No more than 20% of the total portfolio may be invested in LAIF; - B. It is recognized that LAIF has authority to invest in some instruments that are not permitted for Cities under the California Government Code; and - C. A thorough investigation of the pool/fund is required prior to investing and on a continual basis.
 City staff will annually perform due diligence analysis of LAIF based on a standardized questionnaire developed to address investment policy and practices.